open-telemetry/opentelemetry-specification/specification/glossary.md

 usually asynchronously by background routines rather than from the critical path of the business logic.
 Metrics, logs, and traces exported to telemetry backends are examples of out-of-band data.

+### Manual Instrumentation

+Coding against the OpenTelemetry API such as the [Tracing API](trace/api.md), [Metrics API](metrics/api.md), or others to collect telemetry from end-user code or shared frameworks (e.g. MongoDB, Redis, etc.).

+### Automatic Instrumentation

+Refers to telemetry collection methods that do not require the end-user to write or access application code to use the OpenTelemetry APIs.
+Methods vary by programming language, and examples include bytecode injection or monkey patching.

+Synonym: *Auto-instrumentation*.

 ### Telemetry SDK